The Metal-Poor Stellar Halo in RAVE-TGAS and its Implications for the Velocity Distribution of Dark Matter: Abstract

-Eq.~\ref{eq:qi} allows us to recover the probability that a star in the RT sample belongs to the halo.
-We label star $i$ as an outlier if

-That is, if it has a probability of less than 50\% to belong to the halo.
-In general, we find that the stars break up cleanly into two populations above and below the 50\% cutoff (see \Fig{fig:prob_distribution}).
-The values of all chemical, spatial and kinematic properties of the outliers are listed in \Tab{tab:stars}.

-We identify five (four) stars as outliers in the [Fe/H]$<-1.5$ ($-1.8$) samples.
-Four of these stars are common to both; one only appears in the $\FeH<-1.5$ analysis because its iron abundance is $\FeH=-1.69$.
-The five outlier stars are giants, with surface gravities in the range $0.09 \lesssim \log g \lesssim 0.95$~dex and effective temperatures $4360 \lesssim T_\text{eff} \lesssim 4730$~K. These stars are metal-poor with iron abundances from $-2.56\lesssim$$\FeH\lesssim-1.69$.
+Using the kinematic distribution of the metal-poor halo to infer the DM properties, we find that the DM velocities are slower than typically assumed, weakening direct detection limits on nuclear scattering for DM masses below $\sim \FeH\lesssim-1.69$, as determined by RAVE-on.
 Additionally, they fall within 3.6--6.4~kpc of the Sun, and exhibit no obvious spatial clustering, as illustrated in the left panel of Fig.~\ref{fig:zRgc}.
 One might note that two of these stars appear to be relatively close to each other.
-However, we find that their orbits are largely separated, and therefore do not believe that they are related.
+However, we find that their orbits are largely separated, and therefore do not believe that they share a common origin.

 The outliers are indicated as individual points in the panels of Fig.~\ref{fig:prob_plot}, where the color of each point corresponds to its probability of being a halo star, rather than an outlier.
 For the most part, the stars lie outside the 95\% velocity contours for the halo component, with many lying outside the 99\% contour.
 In general, the stars are distributed symmetrically around $v_{r, \phi} \sim 0$, but are skewed towards positive $v_\theta$.